Skip to content Accesskeys Newsroom

 Free school lunches

-• Working Tax Credit “run-on” – the payment someone may receive for a further four weeks after they stop qualifying for Working Tax Credit
+- you get Working Tax Credit “run-on” – the payment someone may receive for four weeks after they stop qualifying for Working Tax Credit

-• their child has a statement of special educational needs and is designated to require a special diet, or he, or she, is a boarder at a special school
+- your child has a statement of special educational needs and is designated to need a special diet, or they board at a special school

-Children who receive Income Support, income-based Job Seeker's Allowance or income-related Employment and Support Allowance in their own right qualify as well.
+Young people who receive Universal Credit with net earnings not exceeding £15,000 a year, Income Support, income-based Job Seeker's Allowance or income-related Employment and Support Allowance in their own right qualify as well.
 All pupils who do not qualify for free school lunches must be charged the same amount, for the same quantity, of the same item.

 Apply for free school lunches